foutaise/texttable/README.md

 ## Dependencies

+If color is desired (see below), [ansiwrap](https://github.com/jonathaneunice/ansiwrap) library should be installed.

 If available, [cjkwrap](https://github.com/fgallaire/cjkwrap) library is used instead of textwrap, for a better wrapping of CJK text.

 If available, [wcwidth](https://github.com/jquast/wcwidth) library is used for a better rendering (basic emoji support).